 The main goal of low-level design is to design the internal logical design for code.
 After that, it is easy to understand internal low-level design architecture.
-In this article, we are going to discuss the 5 main tips for low-level design which is helpful to crack the interview.
+In this article, we are going to discuss the 5 main tips for low-level design which are helpful to crack the interview.
+In addition to this, you also try acing your interviews by enrolling yourself into the Mastering System Design Course by Geeksforgeeks and solving the hardest questions within a very less time.

 - “No right or wrong” answer for the Design Question